Consumption and the Tax Agency reinforce border control of unsafe products

 In the specific field of control actions in Customs, the following are contemplated:

-The INC will inform Customs of all the data it has about companies whose products have been included repeatedly in the RAPEX in the same year.
-The list of these companies will be updated periodically and, at least, once a year.
+The INC will inform Customs of all the data it has on companies whose products have been repeatedly included in the RAPEX in the same year.
+The list of these companies will be updated periodically, at least once a year.

 The Customs Department will include the Tax Identification Numbers of these companies in its risk analysis systems to carry out the corresponding filters.

-The INC will prepare a list of products for which this marking is required at the time of importation and will regularly send to the Customs department the list of new products included in it.
+The INC will draw up a list of products that require this marking at the time of import and will regularly send the list of new products included in the list to the Customs Department.

-Based on this list, Customs will establish a system of control filters for said products, in accordance with the tariff classification of the goods.
+Based on this list, Customs will establish a system of filters to control these products, in accordance with the tariff classification of the goods.

 The INC will analyze the opportunity to require documentary requirements (declaration of conformity or technical dossier) for imported products.

-Customs will establish control filters based on the information received and, if it discovers alerted merchandise, as stipulated in Regulation (EEC) No. 339/1993, it will retain the merchandise, notify the INC and, where appropriate, prohibit the import.
+Customs will establish control filters based on the information received and, if it discovers alerted merchandise, as stipulated in Regulation (EEC) No. 339/1993, it will retain the merchandise, notify the INC and, if appropriate, prohibit the import,

-The INC will determine, based on the communications received, the products with a risk alert and will inform Customs, providing all the data and elements that allow better identification of the same as well as the criteria regarding the elements that may make the product unsafe.
+Based on the communications received, the INC will determine the products with a risk alert and will inform Customs, providing all the data and elements that allow for better identification of the products, as well as the criteria regarding the elements that may make the product unsafe.

-For its part, for the time considered necessary, the affected customs or customs will carry out physical controls on the products considered.
+For their part, for as long as deemed necessary, the customs office or customs offices affected will carry out physical controls on the products considered.

-In general, if as a result of the controls non-compliance is observed in the tests carried out by the INC, or the product lacks the CE marking or has been imported by an importer classified as a risk, the procedure stipulated by the aforementioned Regulation 339/1993 will be applied. .
+In general, if, as a result of the controls, non-compliance is found in the tests carried out by the INC, or the product does not have a CE marking or has been imported by an importer classified as a risk, the procedure stipulated by the aforementioned Regulation 339/1993 will be applied.

-Even if none of these non-compliances are noted, Customs will act in accordance with the aforementioned Regulation in the event that the product may be considered unsafe based on the instructions prepared by the INC.
+Even if none of these breaches are observed, Customs will act in accordance with the aforementioned Regulation in the event that the product may be considered unsafe based on the instructions prepared by the INC.

-If there is nothing relevant, Customs will release the merchandise and inform the INC.
+If there is nothing relevant, Customs will grant the release of the merchandise and inform the INC.

 MONITORING AND TRAINING

-In addition, by virtue of the agreement, a Monitoring Commission is created, jointly and appointed by the parties, which will control its development, prepare schedules of actions for specific special controls of certain products and will be responsible for resolving doubts and differences of interpretation that may arise. .
+Furthermore, under the agreement, a Monitoring Committee is created, with equal representation and appointed by the parties, which will monitor its development, draw up schedules of specific control actions for certain products and will be responsible for resolving any doubts or differences of interpretation that may arise.

-Likewise, this Commission will schedule the training actions that the INC and the Tax Agency will develop jointly so that the latter's officials can expand their knowledge about the requirements regarding consumption of imported products.
+The Commission will also plan training activities to be developed jointly by the INC and the Tax Agency so that the latter's officials can expand their knowledge of the requirements for consumption of imported products.
 ALERT PRODUCTS FROM THIRD COUNTRIES

 During recent years, more than half of the alerts generated in RAPEX were for products coming from countries outside the EU.
-If in 2004 these alerts amounted to 334 (51.56% of the total), in 2007 they reached the figure of 1,412, 63.47% of those notified last year.
+In 2004, there were 334 such alerts (51.56% of the total), and in 2007 they reached 1,412, 63.47% of those reported last year.

-If we refer to the number of alerts that have been issued since 2004 as a result of border controls, Spain, with 29, occupies second place among the member countries, only surpassed by Finland whose customs controls detected 49, and far from the third place that They occupy Hungary and Italy, with six each in the entire period.
-This demonstrates the effort already made by customs authorities to guarantee the safety of consumers.
+If we refer to the number of alerts issued since 2004 as a result of border controls, Spain, with 29, occupies second place among member countries, only surpassed by Finland, whose customs controls detected 49, and far behind the third place occupied by Hungary and Italy, with six each in the entire period.
+This demonstrates the efforts already made by customs authorities to ensure consumer safety.